 The U.S.- and Europe-based scientific collaborations seek astrophysicists interested in signing agreements for the identification of electromagnetic counterparts to gravitational-wave triggers.
 Deadline: 16 February 2014.

-For the first time ever, the Society is offering a two-year membership-renewal option, locking in the 2014 rate for 2015 as well!
-Also, you'll receive a 15% discount off your share of the author charges for one paper in any of the AAS journals!
-Both offers are good through 31 December 2013.
+Renew your AAS membership by 31 December 2013 to take advantage of our new two-year renewal option, locking in the 2014 rate for 2015 as well.
+For each year, you'll also receive a 15% discount off your share of the author charges for a paper in any of the AAS journals.

 Enduring Quests, Daring Visions provides a compelling long-term vision for space astrophysics building upon the baseline given in the recent decadal survey New Worlds, New Horizons.